Josephvic278/customer-address-fetcher/README.md

 6. `main()`:
    - Orchestrates the execution of all functions and handles output.

-### Mocking API Responses

-The script uses `unittest.mock.patch` to:
-- Simulate a total customer count endpoint.
-- Simulate address data for individual customers.

-This enables testing without a live API.

 ## Future Enhancements

-1. Integration with a real API when available.
-2. Enhanced validation logic for more robust data cleaning.
+1. Enhanced validation logic for more robust data cleaning.
-3. Command-line arguments for specifying output file names and formats.
+2. Command-line arguments for specifying output file names and formats.
+3. Error handling for network issues and API errors.